alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 [VSC Python Interpreters Docs](https://code.visualstudio.com/docs/python/environments#_work-with-python-interpreters)

 For each workspace VS Code can be configured to use a specific Python interpreter (environment).
-That interpreter is then used by default when doing anything with your code (running scripts, linting, tests etc.)
+That interpreter is then used by default when doing anything with your code (running scripts, linting, tests _etc._)

 To set the interpreter:

-- Open a `.py` file
+- Open a `.py` file.
-- Click on the details of the currently used environment on the status bar (bottom right)
+- Click on the details of the currently used environment on the status bar (bottom right).
-- Select an interpreter from the list that appears (or write the path to it)
+- Select an interpreter from the list that appears (or write the path to it).

 Or from the command palette:

-- Cmd-Shift-P -> Search for "Python: Select Interpreter"
+- Cmd-Shift-P -> Search for "Python: Select Interpreter".

 ### Linting